An Introduction to Geometric Topology: Groups

 The Lie group $\On(m,n)$ has two connected components if either $m$ or $n$ is zero (in that case we recover the orthogonal group) and has four connected components otherwise.

 \begin{oss} Not all the Lie groups are subgroups of $\GL(n,\matC)$: for instance, the universal cover of $\SL(2,\matR)$ is not. \end{oss}

 A \emph{homomorphism} $\varphi \colon G \to H$ of Lie groups is a smooth group homomorphism.
 The kernel of $\varphi$ is a closed subgroup and hence a Lie subgroup of $G$.
-An isomorphism is a group isomorphism that is also a diffeomorphism.
+An isomorphism of Lie groups is a group isomorphism that is also a diffeomorphism.